27 of The Most Beautiful Greek Islands

 Agistri is the right choice if you are looking for some peace and diversion from the many sights in Athens.
 The spotlight here is not on extensive sightseeing, because the list of attractions is quite short.

-Thus, you can spend very relaxed days on the small island.
-On Agistri, there are only seven villages, two taxis and one bus.
+This means you can spend very relaxed days on Agistri, which has only seven villages, two taxis and one bus.
 The island is not overcrowded even in the summertime.
 On weekends, tourists and locals come from Athens to find relaxation from the crowded streets of the Greek capital on the best beaches of Agistri.

-It is particularly advisable to rent a scooter or a bicycle to explore the island.
-Since it’s not big, you have to plan a maximum of 2 days for this.
-It is also a very cheap activity because there is no need to spend your budget on fuel for short distances.
+It’s a good idea to rent a scooter or a bicycle to explore the island.
+Since it’s not big, two days would be sufficient if you’re short on time.
+It is also a very cheap activity because there is no need to spend your budget on car fuel for short distances.

-After a nice day exploring or on the beach, just walk through the few streets of Skala, Megalochori and Limenaria and enjoy the Mediterranean flair.
-Recommended on the island are a cup of frappé and a nice fresh seafood dish.
+After a nice day exploring or on the beach, walk through the few streets of Skala, Megalochori and Limenaria and enjoy the Mediterranean flair.
+Enjoying a cup of frappé and a nice fresh seafood dish is highly recommended.

 Hydra